Dracula's Castle (Castlevania: Symphony of the Night): Summary

 The Inverted Castle appears in Castlevania: Symphony of the Night, floating above the game's standard castle in the sky while obscured by clouds.
 It is hidden until the protagonist, Alucard, defeats Shaft, a minion of the castle's ruler, Dracula, using a pair of holy glasses to see him.
 If players do not have this item and defeat Richter Belmont instead (who is being possessed by Shaft), the game will end there.
 Alucard can then travel between these two locations.
 The Inverted Castle has the same layout of the regular castle, except upside down, and it is treated as a separate map.
 It contains new enemies and items to encounter, and Alucard must collect various relics of Dracula in order to do combat with him.
 At one point, he encounters zombies that assume the form of Trevor Belmont, Sypha Belnades, and Grant DaNasty, all of whom appear in the video game Castlevania III: Dracula's Curse as his allies.

 Concept and creation

-The Inverted Castle was created for Castlevania: Symphony of the Night, which was directed by Koji Igarashi.
-According to Igarashi, it was created due to the designers wanting to add more content in a way that would be easier than creating new assets.
-The map of Symphony of the Night is designed in such a way that it works in both orientations.
+Dracula's castle is the predominant setting of the Castlevania series.
 The open world and emphasis on exploration of Symphony of the Night takes inspiration from The Legend of Zelda, as well as the exploration-focused Castlevania II: Simon's Quest.
+According to director Koji Igarashi, the Inverted Castle was created due to the designers wanting to add more content in a way that would be easier than creating new assets.
+The castle was designed in such a way that it works in both orientations.